Camp Manso River

 General Information

-The area we most enjoy for camping and fishing —and therefore the one we recommend the most— is the Middle Manso, since fishing here is generally better, especially in terms of trout size, compared to the Lower Manso.
+The area we most enjoy for camping and fishing and the one we recommend the most is the Middle Manso.
+Fishing here is generally better, especially in terms of trout sizes, compared to the Lower Manso.
+Multi-day camp trips are designed to follow the season’s best waters and adapt to conditions, ensuring the most productive experience possible.

 Camp Life & Accommodation

-You decide the length of your stay, with the option to combine your camp with daily outings for a full week of fishing.
 Whether you’re an experienced angler or a beginner, our camps are safe, expertly organized, and ideal for families or groups of friends.
 Booking is simple, and every detail is taken care of.

 Meals